sockjs/sockjs-client/README.md

 Where `options` is a hash which can contain:

- *  **debug (boolean)**

-    Print some debugging messages using 'console.log'.

- *  **devel (boolean)**

-    Development mode.
-Currently, setting it disables caching of the 'iframe.html'.

  *  **server (string)**

     String to append to url for actual data connection.
 Defaults to a random 4 digit number.

- *  **protocols_whitelist (list of strings)**
+ *  **transports (string OR array of strings)**

-    Sometimes it is useful to disable some fallback protocols.
-This option allows you to supply a list protocols that may be used by SockJS.
-By default all available protocols will be used, which is equivalent to supplying: "['websocket', 'xdr-streaming', 'xhr-streaming',
+    Sometimes it is useful to disable some fallback transports.
+This option allows you to supply a list transports that may be used by SockJS.
+By default all available transports will be used.
-    'iframe-eventsource', 'iframe-htmlfile', 'xdr-polling', 'xhr-polling',
-    'iframe-xhr-polling', 'jsonp-polling']"

 Although the 'SockJS' object tries to emulate the 'WebSocket'